Vanille-N/meander.typ/ROADMAP.md

 ## QoL

 - [ ] group displacement
-- [ ] different x and y margins around images
 - [ ] inverse retiling (define a container with a complex shape through retiling functions)
-- [X] configurable warning when the text overflows the containers
-- [X] option to hide obstacles

 ## Parameterization